mattdabit/Coupon-Assessment/README.md

 4. Present current suggestions to business leaders
 5. If possible, enrich the dataset with more features.
 I think socials would be a great addition.
 6. Use and improve the model!

+## Heads up
+The model's performance will change for you.
+There is an element of randomness to model creation.
+You mitigate this by pickling the model object.
+This would prevent such a problem.